 Your biggest challenge after your child’s specific learning disabilities are identified is figuring out HOW to help your child learn.

 Learning Abled Kids will help you figure out WHAT TO DO to help your child overcome his learning disabilities.

-As an Instructional Designer, Homeschooling Mom, and Educational Success Story Coach, my goal is to provide you with HOW-TO information, training, and coaching, so you can help your child become more successful academically.
+As an Instructional Designer, Homeschooling Mom, and Educational Success Story Coach, my goal is to provide you with HOW-TO information, training, and coaching, so you can help your child learn successfully.

 1) Go after your school like a momma bear, waving the IDEA Laws and demanding an adequate and appropriate education for your child,